-other work in this area - becomes critical.
+This is where consumer disclosure - an essential feature distinguishing our paper from other work in this area - becomes critical.
 Firms base the asymmetries in disclosure on consumer-revealed information.
 The equilibrium firm information disclosure strategy that we analyze induces truth-telling by consumers to established firms, and this in turn enables asymmetries in firm disclosures of information about insurance purchases.
 Thus, endogenizing consumer disclosure is not just a natural modeling postulate - it is necessary for the outcome we characterize.
 To the best of our knowledge, these disclosure strategies (expressed simply by saying that "once a consumer makes insurance purchases and freely reveals some subset of his insurers to each firm, each firm reveals information to those firms that the consumer did not reveal as his insurers") have not been identified previously.

 Our proof strategy is the following.
 We first arbitrarily divide the set of firms into two groups, one "established," which engages in contracts with disclosure rules, and the other "secret," offering secret contracts.
-We restrict both the set of policies that any established firm can offer to all having the same price, allowing individuals to purchase any amount of insurance at that price while possibly imposing a constraint on aggregate purchases; and the set of disclosures (in a way we clarify later), establishing that given these constraints, there is an equilibrium.
+We restrict both the set of policies that any established firm can offer, to all having the same price, allowing individuals to purchase any amount of insurance at that price while possibly imposing a constraint on aggregate purchases; and the set of disclosures (in a way we clarify later), establishing that given these constraints, there is an equilibrium.
 We also assume that an insurance firm can sell to any individual only one contract (policy).
-We then show in section 6.1 that, given these contract offers and disclosures, allowing for any contract offer or disclosure, no firm or consumer would deviate from their chosen behavior, i.e., the restrictions imposed in the beginning of the analysis are not in fact binding.
+We then show in Section 6.1 that, given these contract offers and disclosures, allowing for any contract offer or disclosure, no firm or consumer would deviate from their chosen behavior, i.e., the restrictions imposed in the beginning of the analysis are not in fact binding.
 Furthermore, no firm that is secret (does not make any disclosures) would want to become an established firm, and vice versa.
-In appendix B we extend the analysis to the case where deviant firms can offer a menu of contracts.
+In the text, the only constraint we impose on deviant firms is that they can offer only one policy; in Appendix B we extend the analysis to the case where deviant firms can offer a menu of contracts.